 A Templar knight on a fire-breathing horse went on strike when their church became a print shop

 The former Church of St. Anne on Liliová Street in Prague’s Old Town used to belong to the Knights Templar, before the order was abolished in the 14th century.
-The church and connected monastery was called Jerusalem by the crusading order.
+The church and connected monastery were called Jerusalem by the crusading order.